 Abstract.
-This paper presents, for the first time, the evolution of the local heterogeneous strain field around intragranular cracking in polycrystalline ice, at the onset of tertiary creep.
-Owing to the high homologous temperature conditions and relatively low compressive stress applied, stress concentration at crack tips is relaxed by plastic mechanisms associated with dynamic recrystallization.
-Strain field evolution followed by Digital Image Correlation directly shows the redistribution of

-5 strain during crack opening, but also driven by crack tip plasticity mechanisms and recrystallization.
-Associated local changes in microstructure induce a modifications of the local stress field evidenced by crack closure during deformation.
-At ductile to brittle transition in ice, micro cracking and dynamic recrystallization mechanisms can co-exist and interact, the later being efficient to relax stress concentration at crack tips.
+This paper presents, for the first time, the evolution of the local heterogeneous strain field around intra-granular cracking in polycrystalline ice, at the onset of tertiary creep.
+Owing to the high homologous temperature conditions and relatively low compressive stress applied, stress concentration at the crack tips is relaxed by plastic mechanisms associated with dynamic recrystallization.
+Strain field evolution followed by digital image correlation (DIC) directly shows the redistribution of strain during crack opening, but also the redistribution driven by crack tip plasticity mechanisms and recrystallization.
+Associated local changes in microstructure induce modifications of the local stress field evidenced by crack closure during deformation.
+At the ductile-to-brittle transition in ice, micro-cracking and dynamic recrystallization mechanisms can co-exist and interact, the later being efficient to relax stress concentration at the crack tips.